mmssr/mmssr.github.io/_posts/2019-06-23-The OSI Model.md

 <h2>Layer 7: Application layer</h2>
 The application layer provides an interface for the end user operating a device connected to a network.
 This layer is what the user sees, in terms of loading an application (such as Web browser or e-mail); that is, this application layer is the data the user views while using these applications.
 Examples of application layer functionality include:
 *Support for file transfers
 *Ability to print on a network
 *Electronic mail
 *Electronic messaging
-*Browsing the World Wide Web.
+*Browsing the World Wide Web

 <h2>Layer 6: Presentation layer</h2>
 To be able to properly interpret a message sent through the network this layer is responsible for the proper translation or interpretation.